 The Physicians for Reproductive Health Leadership Training Academy prepares physicians to become lifelong leaders in reproductive health advocacy.
-Through an intensive program, the Academy helps its Fellows develop and internalize the skills and attributes they need to be powerful, effective advocates for comprehensive reproductive and sexual health care.
+Through an intensive program, the Academy helps its Fellows develop and internalize the skills and attributes they need to be powerful, effective advocates for comprehensive sexual and reproductive health care.

-The Leadership Training Academy is open to physicians in any specialty and at various points in their careers.
-Medical specialties of past fellows include obstetrics/gynecology, family medicine, pediatrics, maternal-fetal medicine, internal medicine, and psychiatry, among others.
+The Leadership Training Academy is open to physicians in any specialty who have completed a residency.
+Medical specialties of past fellows include Obstetrics and Gynecology, Family Medicine, Pediatrics, Maternal-Fetal Medicine, Internal Medicine and Psychiatry, among others.
 The Academy is open to:

 - Physicians entering the final year of the Fellowship in Family Planning (FPF), the TEACH Leadership Fellowship or RHAP Reproductive Health Care and Advocacy Fellowship, FPF alumni, or Directors of Ryan Residency Programs.
 The Academy program, including travel and lodging expenses, is available at no cost to current participants of the Fellowship in Family Planning, TEACH or RHAP fellowships, FPF alumni, and Ryan Residency directors through funds from a categorical grant.

-- Practicing physicians in any specialty, with priority considered for those who practice in least-access states, who are able to cover their own travel and lodging expenses.
+- Practicing physicians in any specialty who have completed a residency, with priority considered for those who practice in least-access states, and are able to cover their own travel and lodging expenses.
 These physicians are required to pay a $500 registration fee, which includes training materials and most meals.